OW-VISCapTor: Abstractors for Open-World Video Instance Segmentation and Captioning: Abstractors for Open-World Video Instance Segmentation and Captioning

 \subsection{Training}

-Our total training loss is Here, $\mathcal{L}_\mathrm{ow}$ is the open-world loss as discussed in Sec.~\ref{sec:app:owqueries} and $\mathcal{L}_\mathrm{cont}$ is the inter-query contrastive loss discussed in Sec.~\ref{sec:app:contloss}. $\mathcal{L}_\mathrm{cap}$ is the standard captioning loss introduced by DVOC-DS~\cite{densevoc2023}. $\mathcal{L}_\mathrm{cw}$ is the closed-world loss following prior work \cite{mask2former}.
-In order to compute $\mathcal{L}_\mathrm{cw}$, the ground truth objects are first matched with the closed-world objects; the optimal matching is used to compute the final closed-world loss $\mathcal{L}_\mathrm{cw}$.
-This closed-world loss involves penalizing the false positive predictions, which is different from $\mathcal{L}_\mathrm{ow}$.
-Note that in our setting, the ground truth objects are matched twice, once with the open-world object queries to compute $\mathcal{L}_\mathrm{ow}$, and once with the closed-world object queries to compute $\mathcal{L}_\mathrm{cw}$.
+Our training objective is Here, $\mathcal{L}_\mathrm{cont}$ is the inter-query contrastive loss discussed in Sec.~\ref{sec:app:contloss}. $\mathcal{L}_\mathrm{cap}$ is the standard captioning loss introduced by DVOC-DS~\cite{densevoc2023}. $\mathcal{L}_\mathrm{cw}$ is the closed-world loss following prior work~\cite{mask2former}.
+To compute $\mathcal{L}_\mathrm{cw}$, the ground truth objects are first matched with the predicted closed-world objects; the optimal matching is used to compute the final closed-world loss $\mathcal{L}_\mathrm{cw}$.
+This loss consists of a detection/segmentation loss and a cross-entropy loss for predicting the closed-world object categories. $\mathcal{L}_\mathrm{ow}$ is the open-world loss, which consists of only a detection/segmentation loss, unlike $\mathcal{L}_\mathrm{cw}$.
+The open-world loss is detailed in Appendix~\ref{sec:append:ow_loss}.
+Note, that the training data consists of only closed-world objects.
+We match the closed-world ground truth objects twice, once with the predicted open-world objects to compute $\mathcal{L}_\mathrm{ow}$, and once with the predicted closed-world objects to compute $\mathcal{L}_\mathrm{cw}$.
+We train the object abstractor, the object-to-text abstractor, and the image-feature extractor that generates the image-features as illustrated in Fig.~\ref{fig:figmain}.
+The parameters of the LLM are frozen.